 The Cooling Load for each month in the Reference Project should be entered.
-The Cooling Load for each month must be the same value as that established by modelling for the Energy Consumption and Greenhouse Gas Emissions Calculator.
+The Cooling Load for each month must be the same value as that is established by energy modelling for the Greenhouse Gas Emissions Calculator.

 5. Monthly water demand (kL/month)